That Epiphany Moment: The Exponential Value of Prototypes

 Belief in the process

-When a project begins it’s easy to want to start seeing work on the design prototype immediately, but for us we have a lot of work we need to do to get the best prototype.
-We have a process for developing great digital products informed by decades of experience.
+When a project begins, it’s easy to want to start seeing work on the design prototype immediately, but for us, we have a lot of work to do to get the best prototype.
+We have a process for developing great digital products based on decades of experience.
 Each step in our process is integral to getting the best end product.
-We always look for clients who are engaged and invested in each step in the process.
+We always look for engaged and invested clients in each step in the process.

 Flexibility

-Every scope, and project plan is created based on how a project “should” go, but the first step in the timeline is called “strategy” for a reason.
-We learn so much through the process of product strategy that we often find the project plan and timeline needs adjustment before we begin work on the prototype.
-This is a feature not a bug.
+Every scope and project plan is created based on how a project “should” go, but the first step in the timeline is called “strategy” for a reason.
+We learn so much through the process of product strategy that we often find the project plan and timeline need adjustment before we begin work on the prototype.
+This is a feature, not a bug.

 Prototypes are a Return on Investment

-A good high fidelity prototype is a product in itself.
-With a good prototype you can create presentations for funding, present it to potential users during user interviews, and work out kinks in your business logic.
+A good high-fidelity prototype is a product in itself.
+With a good prototype, you can create presentations for funding, present them to potential users during user interviews, and work out kinks in your business logic.
 It also provides a definitive proof of concept for your software.
-So when it’s time to build or rebuild one of your digital products remember the value of the prototype.
+So, when it’s time to build or rebuild one of your digital products, remember the value of the prototype.
 Think of it as an investment today in reducing your frustration later.
-Stay engaged in the prototyping phase of your project, pay attention, ask questions, the more you put into your prototype the more you’ll get out of your product on launch day and throughout the life of the product.
+Stay engaged in the prototyping phase of your project, pay attention, and ask questions; the more you put into your prototype, the more you’ll get out of your product on launch day and throughout the life of the product.

 Jake Trunk